trek-view/basecamp/_posts/2020-12-11-export-your-photos-from-google-street-view.md

 ---
 date: 2020-12-11
 title: "Export your Photos From Google Street View"
-description: "Use Google Takeout to get a copy of all your imagery hosted on Google Street View"
+description: "Use Google Takeout to get a copy of all your imagery hosted on Google Street View."
 categories: guides
 tags: [Street View, Google]
 author_staff_member: dgreenwood